malmans2/JHU-MITgcm_Tools/README.md

----
-# These tools are deprecated in favor of [OceanSpy](https://oceanspy.readthedocs.io).
-Step-by-step instructions on how to access SciServer are available are https://oceanspy.readthedocs.io.
----

 # Welcome to the SciServer Ocean Modelling User Case

 [SciServer](http://www.sciserver.org/) consists of integrated tools that work together to create a full-featured system.